 Gardner Francis Cooper Fox was born on May 20, 1911, in Brooklyn, New York.
 He is an American writer best known for creating many comic book characters for Comics in the Golden and Silver Age.
 He is believed to have written one more than 4,000 comics stories.

 On his eleventh birthday, Fox received The Gods of Mars and The Warlord of Mars by Edgar Rice Burroughs.
-These books sparked a life long love with fantastic fiction.
+These books sparked a lifelong love with fantasy fiction.

 Mr. Fox is probably best known for writing comic books, but he also wrote over 150 paperback books.